Why locating an enslaved ancestor is the start of an important journey and not the end of a genealogical investigation

 This feeling of being remotely connected to Jamaican ancestors changed profoundly when I started researching my own family history.
 Each time I retrieved a birth, marriage or death record to evidence an ancestor’s existence I felt a deep, emotional and spiritual connection.

 When I resumed my genealogical research in 2023, I was eagerly anticipating ‘finding’ my ancestors in the slave registers in the belief that this would bring closure, but that was not to be the case.
-Locating my great, great, great grandfather in the colonial slave registry in 1832 at just one month old, and only his mother’s name listed, filled me with both sadness and rage.
+Locating my three times great grandfather in the colonial slave registry in 1832 at just one month old, and only his mother’s name listed, filled me with both sadness and anger.

-I was angered to see my ancestors listed as someone else’s property, but I did not want rage to be the emotion I felt when I thought about them, as that would do them a disservice.
+I was angered to see my ancestors listed as someone’s property, but I did not want anger to be the emotion I felt when I thought about them, as that would do them a disservice.
 Instead, I resolved to transform my sadness and anger into gratitude, joy, and pride and to celebrate their lives.
 What better way to remember Jenny Harriott and the generations who came after her than with a lasting legacy…and so Jenny Harriott Foundation was born.

 I firmly believe that as an historic matriarch, Jenny Harriott is the true architect of this family legacy.
-Funds will be raised in her name to support education as the posthumous benefactor of Zion Hill Primary School, which has longstanding links to her great, great grandson, Rufus (Hubert) Benjamin Harriott, and several great, great, great, grandchildren, including Jenny Harriott Foundation’s Patron, Mariann Harriott.
+Funds will be raised in her name to support education as the posthumous benefactor of Zion Hill Primary School, which has longstanding links to her great, great grandson, Rufus (Hubert) Benjamin Harriott, all her three times great grandchildren, (including my late mother, Daphne May Harriott) and the Foundation’s Patron, Mariann Harriott.

 Dr Deborah Gabriel